AGNC Investment's Q3 2017 And 10/20/2017 BV Projection (Includes MTGE And Annaly BV Projection)

 - See Red Reference "D" in Table 2 Above Next to the September 30, 2017 Column

-As stated earlier, on 5/2/2017 and 9/12/2017 AGNC priced the company's previously announced public offering of 24.5 million shares of common stock for net proceeds of $503 and $502 million, respectively.
+As stated earlier, on 5/2/2017 and 9/12/2017 AGNC priced the company's previously announced public offering of 24.5 million shares of common stock for net proceeds of $503 million and $502 million, respectively.
 In addition, AGNC granted the underwriters the option to purchase an additional 3.7 million shares of the company's common stock within 30 days.
 The underwriters' option was not exercised in regards to AGNC's May 2017 equity offering.
 I am projecting the underwriters' option was also not exercised in regards to AGNC's September 2017 equity offering.
 In addition, I am making the assumption AGNC's ATM offering program generated net proceeds of approximately $156 million on 7.6 million shares.

 Furthermore, I am projecting the following activity in relation to AGNC's preferred stock equity offering during the third quarter of 2017: 1) issuance of preferred stock of $291 million; and 2) preferred stock $25,000 per share liquidation preference of ($300) million.

 Since AGNC officially internalized the company's management structure through its acquisition of American Capital Mortgage Management ("ACMM") last year, management may be partially compensated through the issuance of common stock subject to certain vesting options.
 As such, AGNC may have some minor amount of equity issuance through the following accounts: 1) issuance of restricted stock; and/or 2) issuance of common stock under stock-based compensation program.
-However, due to the immaterial impact such restricted stock and/or stock-based compensation would represent, I have projected no amount within these two accounts during the third quarter of 2017.
+However, due to the immaterial impact, such restricted stock and/or stock-based compensation would represent, I have projected no amount within these two accounts during the third quarter of 2017.
 Any actual amount of restricted stock and/or stock-based compensation during the third quarter of 2017 (through the issuance of new shares) would only have a fractional per share impact to AGNC's BV as of 9/30/2017.

-Regarding AGNC's "repurchases of common stock" figure, as stated earlier I am making the assumption management did not purchase any outstanding shares of common stock under the company's stock repurchase program during the third quarter of 2017.
-Therefore, I am projecting AGNC had a "net common equity from capital share transactions" figure of $1.15 billion for the nine-months ended 9/30/2017 (see red reference "D" in Table 2 above).
+Regarding AGNC's "repurchases of common stock" figure, as stated earlier, I am making the assumption management did not purchase any outstanding shares of common stock under the company's stock repurchase program during the third quarter of 2017.
+Therefore, I am projecting AGNC had a "net common equity from capital share transactions" figure of $1.15 billion for the nine months ended 9/30/2017 (see red reference "D" in Table 2 above).

 MTGE's Projected BV as of 9/30/2017:

 When compared to AGNC, I am projecting MTGE had a slightly more favorable BV per share fluctuation (percentage wise) for the third quarter of 2017.
-As of 6/30/2017, each company's agency MBS and derivatives portfolio had several similarities which were discussed in my three-part AGNC income statement projection article (see links near the top).
+As of 6/30/2017, each company's agency MBS and derivatives portfolio had several similarities, which were discussed in my three-part AGNC income statement projection article (see links near the top).
 However, it should also be noted MTGE had a much larger non-agency MBS portfolio (with an attractive cost basis) and recently "branched out" to invest in skilled nursing facilities and seniors housing.
 In comparison, AGNC has a very minor investment in AAA non-agency MBS and no exposure to the healthcare sector.

 When taking all quarterly activities into consideration (including additional data not discussed within this specific article), I am projecting MTGE will report the following BV per common share as of 9/30/2017: